 Whereas, the University is obligated to notify faculty of the adoption deadline, and faculty should submit textbook information as soon as possible.
 All faculty should be reminded that they must enter textbook and/or required material by the first day of registration,

-Be it resolved that the following policies will be implemented.
+Be it resolved that the followingpolicy be presented to the Board of Trustees .

-The Registrar will email all Instructors of Record prior to the first day of classes, reminding them to update their textbook selections in TEXTBOOK prior to the first day of registration.
+The Registrar will email all Instructors of Record when the TEXTBOOK system is available for entering information for the next semester reminding them to update their textbook selections in TEXTBOOK prior to the first day of registration.
 The Registrar will also provide training for using TEXTBOOK if necessary.

 This material will be entered into TEXTBOOK by the Faculty Member or Instructor of Record/IOR prior to the first day of registration.